heetch/walidator/README.md

 Custom validators

-It is possible to define custom validators by using AddValidation.
+It is possible to define custom validators by using `AddValidation`.
 First, one needs to create a validation function.

 ```go